 Dive into the PADI Open Water course, the single most popular diving course in the world.

 The course includes academics, skill practice in confined water and actual scuba diving in open water, all under the guidance of a Poseidon PADI instructor.
-The price is also reasonable at $250.
+The price is $250 with the purchase of mask, fins, snorkel and boots.
 See us at our facility for an enjoyable, non-strenuous 2 week or weekend class, scheduled for your convenience and tailored to enter you into the WORLD OF SCUBA!

 Whether you're newly certified or have hundreds dives logged, when you're looking for new underwater experiences, new skills and fun, look to the PADI Advanced Open Water program - your open door to diving adventure.